baquerizogo/ioet-exercise/README.md

  - Run the built app using node.
  `node dist`

+Once it starts running, you can pass the name of the .txt file in the prompt.
+These files should be located in public/assets/
 ## How to run the project in development mode
 - Run nodemon with the following command:
 `npm run dev`